Best Things to Do with NYC Kids: July Go List

 Sara D. Roosevelt Park, Chrystie Street between Delancey and Broome Streets

-The cutting-edge Bowery institution hosts live performances and interactive art in the nearby park, all inspired by current exhibitions.
-This year, families can make their own zines celebrating the history of the Bowery, create underwater creature trading cards, participate in a collaborative drawing project, paint American landscape postcards and see avant-garde dance performances.
+The cutting-edge Bowery institution hosts live performances and interactive art in the nearby park.
+This year, families can use images from the museum's collection to craft memory games, construct a cube made out of archival pics, and create pieces inspired by the artists on exhibit.
 Need to escape to air conditioning?
-All festival-goers snag free passes to the museum for the day.
+All festival-goers snag free passes to attend interactive museum tours throughout the day.
 FREE

 SummerStage Kids Queens Family Day – Long Island City